BMW i8 Coupe - MPG, running costs & CO2 (2014-2021)

 Sports cars don't come much more economical than the BMW i8

 It would be disingenuous to imply that low running costs were central to the appeal of a high-performance plug-in hybrid like the BMW i8.
 For most people who can afford this car, a reduced fuel bill is simply a happy side-effect.

-However, the reduced Benefit-in-Kind (BiK) rating that comes with low 42g/km emissions may appeal to some.
-It means the i8 sits in the lowest bracket of company-car tax ratings, comparing favourably with the Porsche 911, which sits at the very top of the ratings – many corporate executives will be placed to take advantage of this where a company vehicle is offered as a taxable perk.
+However, the reduced Benefit-in-Kind (BiK) rating that comes with low 42g/km emissions may appeal to some and puts the i8 well ahead of the 228g/km of the Honda NSX.
+It means the i8 sits in a low bracket of company-car tax ratings, comparing favourably with the Porsche 911, which sits at the very top of the ratings – many corporate executives will be placed to take advantage of this where a company vehicle is offered as a taxable perk.